Information for Employers - Fall 2021

 How does it work?

 We strive to make the hiring process as easy as possible for you.
-Fill out this quick form to express interest in hiring an intern(s) for the fall 2020 semester.
-You can upload a job description and indicate the types of interns you are looking for (e.g. major, interest area, or skill set), and we will solicit applications from the relevant students.
-You can also review internship candidates using our Resume Book.
-Once you look at the resumes, you can identify potential candidates and arrange interviews with students directly.
+Take a look at our Student Profiles to see resumes, LinkedIn pages, and contact info for each student.
+You can contact students directly to set up an interview or send an email to the program staff to get help identifying a student(s) who fits your company's needs.
+You can also fill out this quick form to express interest in hiring an intern(s) for the fall 2021 semester.
+Once on that page, you can upload a job description and indicate the types of interns you are looking for (e.g. major, interest area, or skill set), and we will solicit applications from relevant students.

-Why should I consider hiring a University of Notre Dame student?
+Why you should consider hiring a University of Notre Dame student?

 The Center for Career Development has compiled this profile to give you a glimpse of the experiences and opportunities that make Notre Dame students unique.
 It goes without saying that Notre Dame students are intelligent, ambitious, and hardworking.
 Each SVS student goes through a rigorous application process and is screened for grades, extracurricular activities, and interest in the tech/Silicon Valley ecosystem.
 Additionally, past employers have consistently lauded our students for their "grit."
 Our students aren't just talented and hard working, but they're good people who will add value to your workplace.